Janet Jackson Reportedly Splits From Husband Wissam Al Mana Three Months After Giving Birth

 Jackson’s relationship status would change from “girlfriend” to “wife” following a secret wedding ceremony with Wissam in 2012, which was ultimately confirmed by Janet herself in a joint statement with Al Mana one year later, as Entertainment Tonight reported.

-“Last year we were married in a quiet, private, and beautiful ceremony,” the “Control” star conveyed as a way to quell rumors of a more extravagant event taking place sometime later in 2013.
+“Last year we were married in a quiet, private, and beautiful ceremony,” the “Control” star publicly conveyed, in part to quell rumors of a more extravagant event subsequently occurring later in 2013.

-“We would appreciate that our privacy is respected,”she continued, “and that we are allowed this time for celebration and joy.”
+“We would appreciate that our privacy is respected,” she continued, “and that we are allowed this time for celebration and joy.”

-Fast forward four years to April of 2016, and Janet would once again allow a glimpse into her married life by way of the video pregnancy announcement that halted the aforementioned Unbreakable World Tour.
+Fast forward to April of 2016, and Janet would once again allow a glimpse into her private, married life by way of the video pregnancy announcement that halted the aforementioned Unbreakable World Tour.

 “There actually has been a sudden change [of plans],” a bespectacled Janet remarked, “[and] I thought it was important that you [all] be the first to know: My husband and I are planning our family.”